 Chateau du Parc History, Overview

 Chateau du Parc was purchased by Alain Raynaud and Françoise Raynaud just in time to produce the 2011 vintage.
-Dr. Alain Raynaud has a long history in the Bordeaux wine region.
+Dr. Alain Raynaud by that point in time was already quite well-known in the Bordeaux wine region.
 His family owned Chateau La Croix du Gay and Chateau La Fleur de Gay in Pomerol.

-Previously, Alain Raynaud was the owner of Chateau Quinault L’Enclos in St. Emilion.
-Alain Raynaud is also a well known consultant that has worked with numerous top estates like; Chateau Pavie and Chateau Clos LEglise in Pomerol, along with Colgin Cellars in the Napa Valley.
+And, Alain Raynaud was lso the owner of Chateau Quinault L’Enclos in St. Emilion.
+Alain Raynaud is also a popular consultant that has worked with numerous top estates like; Chateau Pavie and Chateau Clos LEglise in Pomerol, along with Colgin Cellars in the Napa Valley.

 Alain Raynaud is also the president of Le Cercle Rive Droite.
 Previously he served as president of the UGC for six years.
 While Alain Raynaud finished the 2010 vintage for the property, 2011 marked the true debut vintage for Chateau du Parc as Raynaud was responsible for the wine from the harvest through bottling.